jhwa426/React-Portfolio/README.md

 Learn:

-- How to draw SVG animation using GSAP and React
 - How to implement font icons in React
 - How to create Styled-components
 - Move faster with intuitive React UI tools